Sri Lanka to test all milk powder for chemical in Fonterra scare

-COLOMBO (Reuters) - A Sri Lanka state institute said it would test all milk powder in the market after finding a toxic chemical in products sold by New Zealand’s Fonterra, while a nationalist party called for the closure of Fonterra’s local subsidiary.
+COLOMBO, Aug 22 (Reuters) - A Sri Lanka state institute said it would test all milk powder in the market after finding a toxic chemical in products sold by New Zealand’s Fonterra , while a nationalist party called for the closure of Fonterra’s local subsidiary.

 The Industrial Technology Institute (ITI) found the agricultural chemical dicyandiamide (DCD) in two batches of milk powder it tested - one of Anchor full-cream and another of the Anchor 1+ brand for young children - manufactured between October and December 2012, ITI Chief Executive G.A.S.
 Premakumara said.